StyraInc/opa-java/docs/site/docs/maintenance/add-doc.md

-# Procedure: Add a Documentation Page
+# Add a Documentation Page

 Documentation for `opa-java` is managed using [MkDocs](https://www.mkdocs.org/).
 You can build the docs into a folder `out` using the command [`./scripts/build_docs.sh`](https://github.com/StyraInc/opa-java/blob/main/scripts/build_docs.sh), or you can serve an ephemeral, local version of the docs using [`./scripts/serve_docs.sh`](https://github.com/StyraInc/opa-java/blob/main/scripts/serve_docs.sh).